Augustus: Rebellion and marriage alliances

-Sextus Pompeius, the son of Pompey and still a renegade general following Julius Caesar's victory over his father, had established himself in Sicily and Sardinia as part of an agreement reached with the Second Triumvirate in 39 BC.
+Sextus Pompeius, the son of Pompey and still a renegade general, following Julius Caesar's victory over his father, had established himself in Sicily and Sardinia as part of an agreement reached with the Second Triumvirate in 39 BC.
 Both Antony and Octavian were vying for an alliance with Pompeius.
-Octavian succeeded in a temporary alliance in 40 BC when he married Scribonia, a sister or daughter of Pompeius's father-in-law Lucius Scribonius Libo.
+Octavian succeeded in a temporary alliance in 40 BC when he married Scribonia, a sister (or daughter) of Pompeius's father-in-law Lucius Scribonius Libo (hence an aunt of Sextus Pompey’s wife).
 Scribonia gave birth to Octavian's only natural child, Julia, the same day that he divorced her to marry Livia Drusilla, little more than a year after their marriage.
+Octavian's affair with Livia also began while she was already married and pregnant.

-While in Egypt, Antony had been engaged in an affair with Cleopatra and had fathered twin children with her.
+While in Egypt, Antony had been engaged in an affair with Cleopatra and had fathered three children with her.
 Aware of his deteriorating relationship with Octavian, Antony left Cleopatra; he sailed to Italy in 40 BC with a large force to oppose Octavian, laying siege to Brundisium.
 This new conflict proved untenable for both Octavian and Antony, however.
 Their centurions, who had become important figures politically, refused to fight because of their Caesarian cause, while the legions under their command followed suit.
 Meanwhile, in Sicyon, Antony's wife Fulvia died of a sudden illness while Antony was en route to meet her.
 Fulvia's death and the mutiny of their centurions allowed the two remaining triumvirs to effect a reconciliation.